 Yes, very good!

-Thinking Nat-mur might be the way to go.
+I think Nat-mur might be the way to go.

 Oh, Sarah, you were so close!
 It is Lycopodium!
 Nat-mur types aren’t bullies, Nat-mur is only a 1 under “abusive”, which Hank actually was in his youth, as you pointed out, just like his friends still are, only he’s married now, and has to see things from his wife’s and son’s point of view; so, you might say he’s a “recovering bully”.
 I couldn’t find a rubric for “bullying” so I took “abusive, insulting”.

 Robin Murphy says, “Nux vomica fathers have Lycopodium sons.”
-That’s why I threw in that part about Hank’s father being a colonel in the army in World War II.
+That’s why I threw in that part about Hank’s father being a colonel in the army.
 You can surmise that an army colonel is probably a Nux vomica type, a no-nonsense kind of guy who wants things done now and wants them done right!
 And if you screw up, he’ll let you know it!
 You can imagine the pressure that put Hank under to live up to his father’s high expectations and demands; so, it’s very important to Hank that Bobby be “normal” so he won’t be bullied at school and won’t be a source of embarrassment to him, who, like all Lycopodiums, wants to be admired and flattered.
 You can imagine, with a Nux vomica father, how little admiration and flattery Lycopodiums get in their youth; and hence, crave it throughout their adult life.
-So, having a son who’s fat and now a highly sought-after male model for over-sized boys’ clothing, is not going to win Hank a lot of admiration from his circle of idiot friends!
+So, having a son who’s fat (and now a highly sought-after male model for over-sized boys’ clothing), is not going to win Hank a lot of admiration from his circle of idiot friends!

 Thanks for voting, Sarah!
 Oh look, it’s the gang from Slovakia!